DataDog/integrations-core/databricks/README.md

 ### Installation

 Monitor Databricks Spark applications with the [Datadog Spark integration][2].
-No additional installation is needed on your server.
+Install the Datadog Agent on your clusters following the Configuration instructions for your appropriate cluster.

 ### Configuration